aarich/photos-site/README.md

 In the project directory, you can run:

 - `npm run start`: Runs the app in the development mode.
 - `npm run test`: Launches the test runner in the interactive watch mode.
-(No tests for now)
+(No tests for now 😬)
 - `npm run build`: Builds the app for production to the `build` folder.

 ## Thanks